-This designation has a focus on risk management, due diligence, investment policy and asset allocation.
+This designation has a focus on risk management, due diligence, investment policy, and asset allocation.
 This designation is typically used for people who research fund managers for their clients or institutions.
 This is not commonly used for financial planning or financial advisory professionals.

 Chartered Market Technician (CMT)

 This designation is achieved by passing three exams offered by the Market Technicians Association (MTA).
 People with this designation have proven to be experts in technical analysis.
 This is a rigorous set of tests to pass.
-A financial advisory professional with this designation will be an expert in technical analysis given this thorough testing period.
-This is a newer designation which is not as highly respected as the CFA, but it can be equally challenging to pass and is gaining notoriety in the merits of holding it as a designation.
+A financial advisory professional with this designation will be an expert in the technical analysis given this thorough testing period.
+This is a newer designation that is not as highly respected as the CFA, but it can be equally challenging to pass and is gaining notoriety in the merits of holding it as a designation.
 This is not as commonly seen with financial advisory professionals.
 This designation is more commonly seen in traders or portfolio managers.

 Certified Public Accountant (CPA)

 This designation is earned by passing a rigorous exam in accounting and tax preparation.
-This designation does not denote an expertise in financial planning or investments, only accounting and tax.
+This designation does not denote expertise in financial planning or investments, only accounting, and tax.
 Investors typically have a high level of trust with their CPA or tax preparer, however, they should understand the difference between tax and investments.
 Most CPAs do not provide investment advice to their clients.
 This is not commonly seen with financial advisory professionals.

 This is not a title or designation but rather my description.
 There are many financial advisors who are both Registered Representatives (RR) with a broker-dealer and Investment Advisor Representatives(IAR) with a RIA at the same time.
 This is not a conflict for the client.
-However, you as the client should be aware of it since this allows the advisor to be compensated via commissions, 12b1 fees, and other forms of compensation which are not always directly visible or transparent to the client.
+However, you as the client should be aware of it since this allows the advisor to be compensated via commissions, 12b1 fees, and other forms of compensation that are not always directly visible or transparent to the client.
 The ability to be paid via commissions (RR) vs fee-only(IAR) is a conflict in this way.
 If the financial advisor is a hybrid then you should assume that they can be paid via commissions even if they are being paid a fee based on AUM.

 Which one is the best of the financial advisor designations?